asivasaipavan/resumeiq/README.md

 ---

-## 📝 Resume Bullet Point (for your own resume 😄)
+## 📝 Resume Bullet Point

-> *Built and deployed a full-stack AI Resume Analyzer using Groq's Llama 3.3 API and PDF.js — analyzes resume-job fit with LLM, providing ATS match score, skill gap detection, and improvement suggestions.
+> *Built and deployed an AI Resume Analyzer using Groq's Llama 3.3 API and PDF.js — analyzes resume-job fit with LLM, providing ATS match score, skill gap detection, and improvement suggestions.
 Deployed on GitHub Pages with zero backend.*

 ---

 ## 📸 Screenshot

 ![ResumeIQ Screenshot](screenshot.png)
-> *(Add a screenshot of your app here for extra impact on GitHub)*
+> *(Add a screenshot of your live app here for extra impact)*

 ---